 She runs through the door, drops her bag, rips off her shoes

-(and sometimes socks), flings open the backdoor and soaks
+(and sometimes socks), flings open the backdoor and enjoys

-She talks to herself, builds fairy houses with pine cones, sticks,
+She talks to herself, builds fairy houses with pine cones, and sticks,

 and now with the newly blossomed gardenia flowers while dodging Angus poop